cobrateam/splinter/docs/http-proxies.rst

 Authenticated proxies are rather more complicated, (see `RFC2617 <http://www.ietf.org/rfc/rfc2617.txt>`_)

-Using an unauthenticated HTTP proxy with FireFox
+Using an unauthenticated HTTP proxy with Firefox
 ------------------------------------------------

 ::